iamdcj/javascripts/core/scope/README.md

 #### How is scope created?

-Scope is defined during the compilation/interpretation phase of program’s lifecycle: [scope generation](01-generation).
+The scopes of a program are determined by the author, that is the code they create informs the engine of the program's intended scopes, then the scopes are cemented during the compilation/interpretation phase of program’s lifecycle: [scope generation](01-generation)

-When the code is being compiled/interpreted the program's scope is defined [lexically](./lexical-scope), i.e. the scope is determined by how the author structures their source code.
+Scope defined by the authored source code structure is known as [lexical scope](./lexical-scope).

 #### Scope Levels